 - Targeted Therapies

-Gateway does not fund any of the following:
+Gateway does not fund the following:

 - Institutional overhead (indirect costs)

-- Consultant fees, capital equipment, and computer hardware or software, unless specified in the original Application and approved by Gateway
+- Consultant fees, capital equipment, and computer hardware or software, unless specified in the original application and approved by Gateway

 - Travel costs, unless approved by Gateway